ahungry/cl-protobufs/cl-protobufs.rst

 enum type in Lisp.

 If *alias-for* is given, no Lisp deftype is defined.
-Instead, the enum will be used as an alias for an enum type that already exists in Lisp.
+Instead, the enum will be used as an alias for a ``member`` type that already exists in Lisp.
 You can use ``option (lisp_alias)`` in a .proto file to give the Lisp alias for an enum type.